-A veteran with two decades of experience at the Division I level, Tim McIntee completed his third season as the associate head coach and defensive coordinator for the Mount St. Mary’s men’s lacrosse program in 2017.
+A veteran with two decades of experience at the Division I level, Tim McIntee completed his fourth season as the associate head coach and defensive coordinator for the Mount St. Mary’s men’s lacrosse program in 2018.

-McIntee, who has played and coached at the international level, comes to the Mount after serving as an assistant coach at Dartmouth during the 2013 and 2014 seasons.
+McIntee, who has played and coached at the international level, came to the Mount after serving as an assistant coach at Dartmouth during the 2013 and 2014 seasons.

 Prior to his two-year stint in Hanover, N.H., McIntee spent 15 seasons as the head coach of Manhattan College, setting a program record with 93 career wins.
 One of the Mount’s rivals while the two teams competed in the Metro Atlantic Athletic Conference, Manhattan put together a 93-136 record with McIntee at the helm from 1998-2012.

 Under McIntee’s guidance, the Jaspers qualified for the four-team MAAC Tournament seven times (2000, 2002, 2004-05 and 2008-10).
 He earned MAAC Coach of the Year honors in 2000 and 2002, and won Co-Coach of the Year in 2005.

 The 2002 season proved to be a banner year in McIntee’s career.
 He led Manhattan to its first-ever MAAC Championship and berth in the NCAA Tournament after helping put together the program’s first undefeated conference record (9-0).
 McIntee guided Manhattan to a school-record 11 victories on the season.